emarsden/dash-mpd-cli/README.md

 - the MP4Box commandline utility from the [GPAC](https://gpac.wp.imt.fr/) project, if you want to test the preliminary support for retrieving subtitles in wvtt format.
-If it's installed, MP4Box will be used to convert the wvtt stream to more widely recognized SRT format.
+If it's installed, MP4Box will be used to convert the wvtt stream to the more widely recognized SRT format.

 This crate is tested on the following **platforms**: